 Tea, coffee and sugar provided are all Fair Trade.

 Fairtrade means better prices for producers, decent working conditions, local sustainability, and fair terms of trade for farmers in the developing world.
 Clipper only work with producers who are striving to improve standards of welfare for workers and their families.
 Through Fairtrade they support tea and coffee producers and surrounding communities, by paying a fair price for their tea and coffee, as well as a Fairtrade premium which can be invested back into the business or community.
 This premium is often spent on improving local infrastructure and supporting community projects, such as roads, schools and medical resources.
-We provide Clipper Faitrade organic medium roast Arabica instant coffee.
+We provide Clipper Faitrade organic medium roast Arabica instant coffee, English Breakfast and de-caffeinated teas.

 Out of Eden